SoftwareAG/CONNX_MCP_Sample/README.md

   - For Windows: CONNX ODBC Driver.
   - For Linux: unixODBC with CONNX driver
 - Valid CONNX DSN (Data Source Name) configured in your system
-- Database credentials with appropriate read/write permissions
+- Database and CONNX credentials with appropriate read/write permissions

 ## Installation